 A Comprehensive Approach The AWF Conservation Schools initiative is not simply about building a school.
 It offers a comprehensive approach to primary school education in rural areas, in return for specific conservation concessions from communities living alongside wildlife.
-Each AWF Conservation School will feature four components: - A new school and campus designed to meet the ecosystem's climatic conditions, foster learning, and increase student engagement with the natural environment; - Teacher training and incentives to ensure the highest quality of education; - A conservation curriculum that builds upon each country's core curriculum standards; and - Technology components, such as Internet access and computers or tablets.
+Each AWF Conservation School will feature four components: - A new school and campus designed to meet the ecosystem's climatic conditions, foster learning, and increase student engagement with the natural environment: - · Teacher training and incentives to ensure the highest quality of education; - · A conservation curriculum that builds upon each country's core curriculum standards; and - Technology components, such as Internet access and computers or tablets.
+The technology component has already been a hit with students at Manyara Ranch Conservation School, where AWF built a state-of-the-art IT lab in late 2011.
+Fifteen-yearold Christopher Andrea, grade 6 student at the school, relates that he has learned how to use MS Word to write and print letters.
+Andrea, who wants to be a tour guide when he grows up, clearly understands the connection between conservation and the school: "We have got a new IT lab from AWF because of being a conservation school," he says.

-Big Impact, Evidenced Through Small Changes Before AWF rebuilt Lupani Primary Conservation School in southern Zambia's Sekute Chiefdom, Josephine Kwalombota had struggled academically.
+Big Impact, Evidenced Through Small Changes efore AWF rebuilt Lupani Primary Conservation School in southern Zambia's Sekute Chiefdom, Josephine Kwalombota had struggled academically.
 It didn't help that, previously, the school had changed sites multiple times, leading to instability and a lack of quality teachers.
 Now a grade 3 student at Lupani, 10-year-old Josephine is blossoming at the rebuilt AWF conservation school, showing great improvement in her math and English skills.
 Josephine's father, Shadreck Kwalombota, observes, "The children are bettering their skills and are excited to go to school."
 Conservation and Lupani While the idea of conservation and natural resource management is not yet a topic that Josephine can talk directly about, she is learning more as a member of the school's conservation club.
-Her family, though, appreciates why Lupani was built with support from Where infrastructure in Africa is either poor or nonexistent, technology is helping Africans in remote areas overcome obstacles AWF.
+Her family, though, appreciates why Lupani was built with support from AWF.
 In fact, Shadreck notes that fewer people are cutting trees for charcoal since Lupani was constructed and that animals such as kudu and impala have returned to the area.
 "Changing perceptions and behavior is hard and takes time.
 But these small changes says something about our community's perception of wildlife and resources," he adds.
 In the meantime, the Kwalombota family's ties to Lupani remain strong.
-It was actually Josephine's grandfather, 93-year-old Frank Kwalombota, who as the village headman had donated land on behalf of the chiefdom for the school.
-Shadreck is vice chair of the Lupani Parent- Teacher Association.
+It was actually Josephine's grandfather, 93-year-old Frank Kwalombota. who as the village headman had donated land on behalf of the chiefdom for the school.
+Shadreck is vice chair of the Lupani Parent-Teacher Association.
 He and Josephine's stepmother-Josephine lost her mother at a young age-are also taking adult evening literacy classes at Lupani and have progressed to Level 2.
 As for Josephine herself?
 Perhaps Lupani's impact is most evident when she's asked what she wants to be when she grows up.
-"I want to be a teacher," she says. $\rightarrow \phi$
+"I want to be a teacher," she says.